How To Travel Happily With Bladder & Bowel Conditions

 Depending on the country that you decide to visit, you might find that facilities are few and far between, making impromptu visits to the toilet much more difficult.
 Alternatively, even if there is access to a toilet, crowded shopping centres or tourist attractions are bound to have a queue as long as your arm.

 Ensure you have a ‘Just Can’t Wait’ toilet card, as this will explain that you have a genuine condition that requires you to urgently use the toilet.
-Even in non-English speaking countries, the universally recognised sign will help you communicate quickly and discreetly.
-You can also download the App which contains a map to your nearest toilet locations.
+Even in non-English speaking countries, the universally recognised symbols will help you communicate quickly and discreetly.

 In order to travel happily when suffering with bladder or bowel conditions, you’ll need the peace of mind knowing that you have all the necessary supplies should an emergency arise.